raspberrypilearning/cd-sebento-htmlcss-3/en/step_4.md

 --- /collapse ---

 + Make at least four or five of these cards.
-If you are working from my example website, you could do one for each of the sections on the Attractions page.
+If you are working from my example website, you could do one for each of the sections on the Protected Birds page.
 On the next Sushi Card, you'll learn how to arrange the cards with a cool trick!